rhertzog/distro-tracker/docs/design.rst

 Tasks Framework
 ---------------

-Since the PTS expects to aggregate information based on many different sources, a way to perform incremental updates is necessary.
+Since Distro Tracker aggregates information based on many different sources, a way to perform incremental updates is necessary.
 This means that if an update from one source causes such changes which could have an effect on some other information, this information needs to be updated, as well.
 In order to avoid